absolis/bacula-docker/README.md

 All of these components links by environment variables in the *docker run* command:

-DB_ADDRESS - address of mysql server
+DB_HOST - address of mysql server
 DB_USER - username of account on mysql server, that have admin privileges on database "bacula" DB_PASS - password for DB_USER accout
 SMTP_HOST - address of smtp server